 Data is the key that drives all instruction.
-At the beginning of the year, all students are administered the Fountas and Pinnell Benchmark Assessment System (BAS) to determine independent and instructional reading levels.
-Students are administered BAS at least twice more during the year as progress monitoring.
-During the prior four (4) years for math, students were administered the Go Math Beginning of the Year Diagnostic to help determine math instructional groups.
-Starting this year, we are now using the I-Ready diagnostic as the progress monitoring tool for Math.
-In addition to the BAS, the students also take the I-Ready diagnostic for Reading as well for additional progress monitoring.
-In the past 5 years, we have also administered the FAIR three times a year as another form of progress monitoring for Grades 3-8.
-This is something we no longer use as we have replaced it with I-Ready and BAS.
+At the beginning of the year, all students are administered the FAIR assessment via (PMRN) to determine our student's probability of Literacy success.
+The results from this assessment allows teachers to e how likely it is that a student will be proficient and grade level regarding vocabulary, syntax, reading comprehension, and word recognition.
+In addition, students take the diagnostic on Achieve3000 to determine independent reading levels.
+Students are administered FAIR at least twice more during the year as progress monitoring.
+For Algebra, Geometry, Biology, and United States History, students are administered the Beginning of the Year Diagnostic via USA Test Prep, our in-house progress monitoring tool to help determine instructional groups.
 Teachers are required to submit bi-weekly data logs for all state tested subject areas.
 These data logs are also used to determine instructional groups and educational needs.
 During team meetings this data is reviewed and analyzed to determine trends and growth.
 It is in these meetings that we create instructional plans to help with student development.
 This monitoring helps teachers reflect on their instructional strategies to best meet the needs of all students.
 Professional development for teachers is determined based on need.
 We focus these workshops on effective instructional strategies that can be implemented in the classroom to help with student growth.
 Teacher progress is also measured using The Florida Consortium Teacher Evaluation tool, and Administration can determine effective instruction through formal and informal observations.
 Teachers create their own Professional Growth Plan and work throughout the year to increase performance in those areas mentioned on the plan.
 For the past 5 years, we feel that our biggest weakness is helping teachers effectively accommodate the English Language Learners at our school.
-Although we have provided several professional development sessions at the school, this school year, we are seeking support from the Florida Diagnostic and Learning Resource System as well the Florida Inclusion Network to come out and provide our teachers with effective strategies to help our identified ESSA groups.
+Although we have provided several professional development sessions at the school, this school year, we are seeking support from the Florida Diagnostic and Learning Resource System as well the Florida Inclusion Network to come out and provide our teachers with effective strategies to help our ELL population.

 E. Explain how the charter school provides effective services for exceptional students (SWD and Gifted) as defined in the charter school's agreement and as required by applicable law.
-The charter school should provide assurance of charter school and

-Sponsor collaboration and the adherence to local guidelines for exceptional students (SWD and Gifted).
+The charter school should provide assurance of charter school and Sponsor collaboration and the adherence to local guidelines for exceptional students (SWD and Gifted).
 An On-Site Programmatic Review and/or Desktop Review will be conducted.